 There are a few options available for integrating reports into business solutions.
-Using reports from an external application isn't hard to do, but choosing the right technique depends upon the type of application and the desired behavior of the report interface.
-Even with all of these options, you may still have a few different implementation choices.
-There are two recommended methods for rendering reports in a custom implementation which include:
+Using reports from an external application isn't hard to do, but choosing the right technique depends on the type of application and the desired behavior of the report interface.
+Even with all these options, you may still have a few different implementation choices.
+There are now several different methods for rendering reports in a custom implementation, which include:

-A standard web request using a Uniform Resource Locator (URL). $\label{lem:control} A \ report\ embedded \ into\ a\ Windows\ or\ web\ application\ using\ an\ IFrame,\ Browser\ control,\ or\ ReportViewer\ control.$ A programmatic web request using the Simple Object Application Protocol (SOAP).
+- □ A standard web request using a Uniform Resource Locator (URL) - □ A report embedded into a Windows or web application using an IFrame or Browser control - □ A programmatic web request using the Simple Object Application Protocol (SOAP) - □ The ReportViewer control integrated into Visual Studio for custom Windows Forms or Web Forms applications - D The ReportViewer web part for SharePoint Portal Server or Microsoft Office SharePoint Services

-The first option is much easier but may be used in a variety of different ways.
+The first option is much easier but may be used in a variety of ways.
 In its simplest form, a hyperlink is used to open the report in the web browser.
 The user uses a standard toolbar to provide parameters for filtering and other report options.